nakibabedin/FinalProjectSoftDev/README.md

 2. Tweeting: Once logged in, users can compose and post tweets, limited to a certain character count (e.g., 280 characters).
 Share your thoughts, ideas, or interesting findings with the world!

-3. Timeline: Users can view a chronological feed of tweets from the people they follow.
+3. Timeline: Users can view a reverse chronological feed of tweets from the people they follow.
 Stay updated with the latest posts from your friends and favorite accounts.

 4. Chat: Users can engage in a conversation with one or more of their peers in a groupchat